-Status of disclosure of individual directors' compensation

-We do not disclose individual directors' compensation.
+Status of disclosure of individual din lirectors' We do not disclose individual directors' compensation. compensation we do not disclose individual directors compensation.

 Supplemental explanation for this item Updated

 Total compensation by officer type and compensation type; number of included officers